Julian Clement Chase Prize for Community Impact

 The Julian Clement Chase Prize for Community Impact in the District of Columbia will be awarded to one GW undergraduate student (or small team) annually for their work in partnership with community residents and a community organization or public agency to make a positive difference in the life of the city.
 In awarding the prize, the committee will hold positive ongoing impact in the community as the central criterion.
 In addition, the committee will look to the document outlining the Intentions of the Founders in creating the Julian Clement Chase Prize in assessing and reviewing applications.

-The prize will be awarded for activity undertaken in the immediately preceding academic year, though the project may have begun before and is likely to be ongoing.
+The prize will be awarded for activities undertaken in the immediately preceding academic year, although the project may have begun before and is likely to continue.
 The student(s) must have been enrolled at GW in a degree-granting program during at least one semester of the year in which they undertook the project.

 How to Apply

-Student projects may be self-nominated or nominated by GW faculty, staff, or students or by community members.
+Student projects may be self-nominated or nominated by GW faculty, staff, students, or community members.

-An academic product is not required, however evidence of impact in community is required.
-This may take many forms, but must be compelling.
+An academic product is not required; however, evidence of impact in the community is required.
+This may take many forms, but it must be compelling.
 Examples of evidence may include, but aren’t limited to: the results of a formal quantitative or qualitative assessment or evaluation; testimony gathered from those affected; photos and recordings of the program or project.

 SUBMIT YOUR APPLICATION HERE!